 To raise an issue about something that has caused you concern, or was done well, it may be worth giving feedback.
 This might be particularly useful if you've witnessed something where, because you were not directly affected, you feel reluctant to make a formal contact, but you still feel unhappy, or pleased, about the way you've seen police officers behave.

-The Ride Along scheme offers members of the public the opportunity to accompany our officers on patrol.
+The lay observer scheme offers members of the public the opportunity to accompany our officers on patrol and experience first hand how stop and search may be used.
 The scheme enables two-way learning and helps create greater understanding and closeness between the police and the public.

 Stop and search independent scrutiny panel